 Elections, however, are facing new challenges.
 Austerity agendas have restricted resources to electoral management bodies in some countries.
 Public confidence in governmental institutions are often thought to be under threat.
 Social media has led to concerns about disinformation throughout the electoral cycle.

-This workshop will consider papers on themes including (but not limited to):
+This workshop will include papers on themes including (but not limited to):

 - Election Administration (Voter registration, alternative voting measures, the use of technology)

 - Electoral Regulation (campaign finance, media regulation, dis-and mis-information)

 - Contentious Elections (electoral violence, election observation, post-election protects, dispute resolution, electoral justice)

 - Electoral Management (electoral management body design, training and capacity EMB performance and methods to improve it)

 Previous workshops have led to special issues in International Political Science Review (2019), Election Law (forthcoming) and Policy Studies (on inclusive voting forthcoming).
 Paper givers will have the opportunity to have their papers considered for another edited volume or special issue.